Homework Policy

 Rounding and Precision

-Do not round any calculations.
+Do not round or truncate any calculations.
 When submitting answers to numeric questions, copy-paste all digits reported by Python.
 Do not attempt to change the default number of digits that Python displays.
 If for some reason you feel that you have the correct answer, but it is not being accepted by the autograder due to a precision issue, please alert the course staff.
-Again, do not modify the number of digits that Python displays.
+Again: do not modify the number of digits that Python displays!

 When Python prints a number, it is often only showing you some of the precision that it has stored.